Privacy Policy

 | Vercel, Inc. (US) | Server logs, IP address, request headers | Hosting our website and serverless API functions. |

-| DigitalOcean LLC (Singapore region for AU/APAC traffic) | Customer record data (PocketBase database) | Hosting the database where build records, intake answers, and uploaded files are stored. |
+| DigitalOcean LLC (Sydney SYD2 region) | Customer record data (PocketBase database) | Hosting the database where build records, intake answers, and uploaded files are stored. |

-| Our internal operators dashboard ("Pulse") | Build records, intake answers, file uploads | So Cal and team can see new builds and operate the workflow. |
+| Our internal operator dashboard (Pulse) | Build records, intake answers, file uploads | So Cal and team can see new builds and operate the workflow. |

 6. Cookies and tracking technologies